-HIST 301 - Historical Methods
+HIST 301 Historical Methods

 An in-depth introduction to the discipline of History.
 While subject matter varies by professor and semester, all sections will have in common the following topics: the history and philosophies of History; varieties of historical evidence (oral, archaeological, documentary); mechanics of historical writing; introduction to various interpretive frameworks and theories, with an emphasis on contemporary methods and issues.
 Students will complete library research and writing projects, demonstrate understanding of historical prose, citation, analysis and interpretation.
-Each 301 course is based on specific areas of study and therefore may be counted as a course that fulfills one of the four content areas required for the History major.
 It is highly recommended that this course be taken in the sophomore year in preparation for upper-division coursework.

-HIST 302 - Ancient City
+HIST 302 Ancient City